 When you’ve got a serious amount of turnover happening in your franchise, it’s likely that you’re giving most of your resources toward training new recruits.
 Training makes up the bulk of the costs of employee turnover, but it’s absolutely crucial.
-I’m not suggesting that you divert resources away from making sure new hires are well trained and capable team members.
-What I would recommend is putting some of your effort toward soliciting feedback from your employees.
+I’m not suggesting that you divert resources away from making sure new hires are well-trained and capable team members.
+What I would recommend is putting some of your efforts toward soliciting feedback from your employees.

 The experience of leaving a company says a lot, both to the ex-employee and to the rest of their remaining team members.
 Make it your mission to understand, through in-depth exit interviews, what went wrong for those individuals who jump ship.
 Take their feedback into serious consideration when you’re making decisions about policy and personnel promotion.
 Exiting employees are your best source for brutally honest feedback—so use that to your advantage.